MastenaM/GoroscopeBot/README.md

 # Project GoroscopeBot

 Project made by Reshetnikova Anastasia and Anna Filippova.
-This Bot can predict your future and give you a piece of advice.
+This Bot can predict your success in the subject and give you a piece of advice.

 ## Usage